#464: Seeing code flows and generating tests with Kolo Transcript

 40:20 For people who haven't seen it yet, like you get quite a bit of information.

-40:24 So if you see like the get request, you actually see the JSON response that that
+40:24 So if you see like the get request, you actually see the JSON response that was returned out of that request.

-40:35 If you've seen code lens before, it's kind of like code lens, right?
+40:35 If you've seen CodeLens before, it's kind of like CodeLens, right?

-40:41 Like I think it's reasonably common for existing debugging tools to show you like,
+40:41 Like I think it's reasonably common for existing debugging tools to show you like, oh yeah, this is the headers for the request.

-40:55 at payloads and what were the values for things and what are you returning.
+40:50 But especially working with the Slack API in SimplePol, you're constantly looking at payloads and what were the values for things and what are you returning.

-40:59 In production, you don't directly get to even make those or receive those requests,
+40:59 In production, you don't directly get to even make those or receive those requests, right?

 41:03 There's some like system in Slack who was like chatting with your thing.

-41:07 You're like, well, what is happening here?
+41:07 You're like, well, what is happening here, right?

 41:09 Not that you would actually run this in there, but you know.